adamwan-nexplore/guidebook-nxp-hk/how-we-develop/application-architecture-fe.md

 - Define a clear mapping between `URL` and `page`
 - Do not overload `page` with **excessive** states, props and components
-- Define common file types that `can split the components` and refactor the logics the same way
+- Define common file types that `can split the components` and refactor the business logic the same way

 ## Constraints